foxdonut/meiosis-examples/examples/tutorial/lessons/06-scan-mithril.md

 };
 ```

-As we discussed, `scan` takes an accumulator function, an initial value, and a source streawm.
+As we discussed, `scan` takes an accumulator function, an initial value, and a source stream.
 The new stream starts with the initial value.
 This is also the starting point for the
 `accumulated` value, which is the latest result.
 Then, we `map` on the source stream, passing in
 a function that takes the incoming value, calls the `accumulator` function with the latest